 Groundwater pumped for the mitigation action is used for mine process water; primarily in Sierrita's mill circuit.
-The decrease in mine production means the mill will process 50% less ore and use less water than it currently does.
-Consequently, Sierrita will use less water from its mitigation action wellfield.
+The decrease in mine production means the mill will process less ore and use less water than it currently does.
+No ore will be processed during the 100% curtailment, but solvent extraction and electrowinning (SX/EW) would continue.
+Consequently, Sierrita will use less water from its mitigation action wellfield during a 50% or 100% curtailment.